Frequently asked questions

 How do I add an asset to the inventory?

-Navigate to Inventory or Accounting from the left-hand menu.
+Go to Inventory or Accounting from the left-hand menu.

 Click Add New or Assets at the top of the page.

 Enter the required asset details.
+Fields marked with an asterisk (*) are mandatory.

 Click Save to return to the inventory list, or Save and Add New to enter another asset.